-The mechanism places no limits on how many competing considerations may participate with differing relative weights of satisfaction of goals in the selection of an action; limit arises from sharing of resources.
-All of these processes form elements of observed context that map to r-self creating referable semantics of selector of actions, controller, or decision maker.
-Moreover, if a system develops a representation of a pseudorandom selection of action for it may satisfy certain goals, then that may also constitute one of the competing r-wants in determining the action.
-Therefore, the 'freedom of will' [54][55] is a representation of abstraction of observed phenomena of evaluation of selection based on the consequence of r-choices satisfying r-wants related to r-self.
-Once this abstraction is referably represented, it can also become one of the overriding rwants in selection.
+The mechanism places no limits on how many competing considerations may participate with differing relative weights of satisfaction of goals in the selection of an action; the limit arises from the sharing of resources.
+All of these processes form elements of observed context that map to r-self, creating referable semantics of selector of actions, controller, or decision maker.
+Moreover, if a system develops a representation of a pseudo-random selection of action that may satisfy certain goals, then that may also constitute one of the competing r-wants in determining the action.
+Therefore, the 'freedom of will'[54][55] is a representation of an abstraction of observed phenomena of evaluation of selection based on the consequence of r-choices satisfying r-wants related to r-self.
+Once this abstraction of freedom of selection is referably represented, it can also become one of the overriding r-wants in selection.
 'Freedom of selection' manifests less at the moment of activation (evaluation) of wants against options, but more in the formation of such competing wants.
-The wants may undergo non-linear evolution via extended context of their realization, or lack of it, in accordance with the requirements of more basic emotions within evolved limitation of diminishing returns and their inherent incompatibility to avoid run-away processes.
-The fuzzy terms 'less' and'more' are used to take into account a bit of randomness in neural function and non-linear dynamic evolution.
-It may be noted that if specific selection is a deterministic outcome of prior state at all times then 'free will' is a notional representation, but if it does not depend on the prior state at all, then it is random.
-Due to an inherent bit of randomness, an outcome of limited indeterminism [1], and nonlinear evolution of wants, the reality is in between the two.
+The wants may undergo a non-linear evolution via extended context of their realization, or lack of it, in accordance with the requirements of more basic emotions within an evolved limitation of diminishing returns and their inherent incompatibility to avoid run-away processes.
+The fuzzy terms 'less' and 'more' are used to take into account a limit of randomness in neural function and non-linear dynamic evolution.
+It may be noted that if a specific selection is a deterministic outcome of the prior state at all times, then 'free will' is a notional representation, but if it does not depend on the prior state at all, then it is random.
+Due to an inherent limit in randomness, an outcome of limited indeterminism[1], and non-linear evolution of wants, the reality is in between the two, making the 'freedom of selection' a relevant semantic value.

-In an extended temporal event, r-wants causally affect the decisions and actions towards specific r-goals as observed by rself over the duration.
-But to report on a decision to act at a sharply defined moment (say, on observation of a stimulus), referable memory of the selection must form, then the report constructed referring to the selection as in the present resulting in a short time lag between the two.
-The point is that the context based decision to act by the agency of r-self must be related to or mapped to the next iteration (level) of r-self as having been observed to have a causal effect of the conscious act.
-In fact, a system can report an event only when a memory is formed, where the tense of the report is expressed by the temporal semantic value represented, not what an external device can determine (see [56][57]).
+In an extended temporal event, r-wants causally affect the decisions and actions towards specific r-goals as observed by r-self over the duration.
+But to report on a decision to act at a sharply defined moment (say, on observation of a stimulus), a referable memory of the selection must form, then the report constructed referring to the selection as in the present, resulting in a short time lag between the two.
+The point is that the context-based decision to act by the agency of r-self must be related to or mapped to the next iteration (level) of r-self as having been observed to have a causal effect of the conscious act.
+In fact, a system can report an event only when a memory is formed, where the tense of the report is expressed by the temporal semantic value represented, not what an external device can determine (see[56][57]).
 Soon after, when the time lapse is represented, the report may refer to the past.
-A real time system developer knows well, even while reading, evaluating, and recording the time of an event (say, GPS signal), the time is elapsing which must be modeled.
+A real-time system developer knows well that even while reading, evaluating, and recording the time of an event (say, a GPS signal), the time is elapsing, which must be modeled.

 Even in the brain, a perception (report) of simultaneity is created between visual and aural receptions of an event tens of milliseconds apart.